 Smart sensors widen the value chain

 With smart sensors, we mean the intelligent combination of sensor data with other information.
 Be it the localization through GPS or WLAN or model-based knowledge about the process, so that sensors, along with algorithms, can already decide in the field, which incident needs to be reported.
 In parallel, the intelligent combination of various sensor data has increased importance.
-Smart sensor systems allow the users of these systems to widen their own services and offerings through to completely new offerings.
+Smart autonomous sensor systems allow the users of these systems to widen their own services and offerings through to completely new offerings.
 In the future the co-operation within the entire supply chain becomes important.
 Next to smart sensors, new business models for smart services will become possible by utilizing intelligently data of products and manufacturing.

 Envisioning new opportunities

-With smart sensors, along with IoT, AI and cloud-based solutions new opportunities arise that only work when the supply chains or industries are connected.
+With smart autonomous sensor systems, along with IoT, AI and cloud-based solutions new opportunities arise that only work when the supply chains or industries are connected.
 It becomes a matter of seeing the opportunities.
 A recently founded, inspiring place may be the IoT-Innovation space in Munich.
 This is a cooperation between Deutsche Telekom and IBM.
 Here it is demonstrated, how applications like smart parking, intelligent waste- and water-management, air quality control and predictive maintenance work.
 One example is sensor-generated air quality data that are aggregated and combined with weather-prediction-data and traffic-data.
 With this, users in the city council get insights about air quality and its dependencies and end users can get information about air quality via an app.

 At Verhaert Masters in Innovation, one of our key competencies is to create smart technical solutions which fulfill the customer needs in an optimized way, which is not available off-the-shelf.
 To achieve this, we combine multiple disciplines like electronic design, software engineering, algorithm development, simulation, mechanical design and prototyping.
 Whilst developing these technical solutions, the user and business aspects are taken into account and new value chains are created.